mhofherr/TaskPaperManager/README.md

     sourceemail: <sender mail address>
     destworkemail: <receiver mail address; work>
     desthomeemail: <receiver mail address; home>
+    encryptmail: True
+    gnupghome: <Path to your home>/.gnupg
+    targetfingerprint: <Fingerprint of the gpg key of the email receiver>

+    [pushover]
+    pushover: True
+    pushovertoken: <application token>
+    pushoveruser: <user string>

 *dueinterval:* all tasks will be tagged as @duesoon when today is x days (or whatever you define for *duedelta*) before the duedate (defined in @due(...))

+*debug:* When enabling debug mode the script will not modify your tasklist but will print instead debug output.
+This has no influence on sending email or sending pushover messages.

 ## Sending email
 You can either send email encrypted (gpg) or in plain text.
 The communication to the server uses SSL/TLS with starttls.
 Content encryption requires gnupg installed and the python-gnupg module.

 ## Sending pushover messages
+Enter your userstring and application token from pushover into the config file and enable the sending of pushover messages by setting "pushover: True".
+Pushover messages are limited to a maximum of 512 characters, so the scripts cuts of anything beyond.
+Please mind: Pushover allows a maximum of 7500 messages per application token per month.
+The script provides no limiting for outgoing messages.

 ## TaskPaper Theme